 Ingredients

-- 1 cup Dried white beans, such as cannellini
+- 1 cup dried white beans, such as cannellini or great northern beans

 - 1 Head of garlic, cut in half crosswise

-- A handful or two of fresh herbs, woodier herbs, like thyme, bay leaves, or rosemary can add a nice earthy flavor; parsley and basil add a bit of freshness
+- A handful or two of fresh herbs, I like a couple sprigs of woodier herbs, like thyme, marjoram, or rosemary, and a handful of soft herbs, like parsley or basil

-- Freshly grated parm or pecorino cheese for garnish
+- Freshly grated parmigiano-reggiano cheese or pecorino cheese, for garnish

 Instructions

-- Bring to a boil, then turn the heat down until the beans are simmering.
-Simmer, uncovered, the beans until tender; this can take anywhere from 1 to 4 hours depending on how long you soaked your beans.
-The beans should always be submerged by the water — if your water level goes too low, add more water.
+- Cook the beans: Bring to a boil, then reduce the heat until the beans are gently simmering.
+Simmer, uncovered, the beans until tender and creamy; this can take anywhere from 1 - 4 hours depending on how long you soaked them.
+Stir occasionally, scraping any bits of melted cheese from the bottom of the pan with a wooden spoon.Note: The beans should always be submerged by the water — if your water level goes too low, add more water.
 After the initial 30 minutes of simmering, I typically check every 30 minutes for tenderness.
+Beans continue to firm up after chilling, so make sure they're fully cooked here!

-- Bring the brothy beans up to a simmer, and add the peas and asparagus until just cooked through.
-Make sure to do this right before serving, so that the vegetables stay that vibrant green color.
-Note that fresh peas will take longer to cook than frozen peas.
+- Add the spring vegetables: Just before serving, bring the brothy beans back to a simmer, and add the peas and asparagus until just cooked through, about 1 - 3 minutes.Note: Make sure to do this right before serving, so that the vegetables remain vibrant green.
+Note that fresh peas will take longer to cook than frozen peas.¾ cup fresh or frozen peas, ½ cup chopped asparagus

-- Season again with salt and a generous pinch of black pepper (the pepper really balances the cheese flavor).
+- Finish the dish: Season the broth again with salt and a generous pinch of black pepper (the pepper really balances the cheese flavor).
 Squeeze a bit of lemon juice, to taste, into the broth.
+Note: The resulting dish should taste well-seasoned, lemony, and bright from the vegetables; the parm rinds should have imparted a nice umami flavor, and the black pepper should give the dish a bit of a kick.1 lemon

 Notes